Quitang Province, Shu Island—Day 129

 I can’t be sure where I am, but I think I’ve lost a day.
 I woke to the early morning trilling of some variation of the starling, when the last thing I’d known was that it was time to climb down from my perch so I could get back to camp for dinner.

 Well, that wasn’t the absolute last thing I knew… except perhaps with any certainty.
 Because there definitely was… something.
+I may not need three weeks.

 Right now, as far as I can tell, I’m still in a tree, but it’s not yesterday’s tree.
-Yesterday’s tree didn’t overlook a gorge spanned by a spindly little bring.
+Yesterday’s tree didn’t overlook a gorge spanned by a spindly little bridge.
 Yesterday’s tree didn’t have a stand in it—I had just wedged myself in against the trunk amongst the branches where I could get a good view.
 Loret had spotted bark gnawed off the surrounding golden meranti, some of its saplings chewed down to nubs, and I was waiting for my unicorn, the rumored Dendraloceros goodfellowi, the horned marsupial climber.

 None of the yesterday’s surrounding trees had anything like I woke up on.
 Wooden planks, as far as I can tell, cantilevering from these vast trunks and spiraling up and around—connecting to other trees, creating some sort of canopy web of viney ropes and wood.